 Look at Table 4.
 These are the 23 Iodine-Restricted patients

-In the 18 pts in the Recovery Group TSH declined from 14.2 to 3.18 and Iodine intake was 556 mcg/day.
+In the 18 pts in the Recovery Group TSH declined over three months from 14.2 to 3.18 and Iodine intake was 555.67 mcg/day.

-In the 5 patients in the Non-Recovery Group TSH was high initially 123. and stayed high at 106.00.
-The 24 hr Iodine intake was 265 mcg/day.
+In the 5 patients in the Non-Recovery Group, TSH was high initially 123, and three months later was still high at 106.00.
+Their 24 hr Iodine intake was 264.92 mcg/day.

 My second criticism is: How on Earth can one conclude that Iodine restriction is beneficial when the Recovered patients had 556 mcg/day of Iodine intake?
 This is half a milligram of Iodine daily !!
 This is certainly not Iodine restriction !!

 Dr Yoon wanted to predict which patients would recover normal thyroid function and which one would not, so Dr Yoon re-organized the data in Recovered and Non-Recovered patients.
-As you can see from the above data, there was essentially no difference in Iodine intake nor Iodine urinary excretion when Recovered are compared to Non-Recovered patients.
-Dr. Yoon even admits in the article the level of Iodine intake was not a factor in recovery of a euthyroid state, yet he then goes on to recommend Iodine restriction for Hashimoto’s patients.
-This is a recommendation which is not compatible with Dr. Yoon’s own data.
+As you can see from the above data, there was essentially no difference in Iodine intake when Recovered are compared to Non-Recovered patients.
+However, Dr Yoon says the higher urinary excretion of iodine in the Recovery patients may explain the discrepancy.

 What about the Antithyroid Antibodies ??